By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 Also, I think people pull away from classical music and opera in particular when it’s performed in venues that are religious.
 Not everyone is going to pull away from it because of that, but I certainly know that my dad won’t enter a church unless I’m singing at it, and there’s no Mass.
 So we could stage operas more frequently in venues that have no religious attachment, more modern venues.
 Refurbished factories, warehouses, natural amphitheatres, outdoor amphitheatres, botanical gardens… places that people feel comfortable and don’t feel like there’s an expectation of behaviour.
 I think that would be a good start.

 I think having more of an online presence will also help.
 The only problem, from someone who has thought about doing it, is the cost of getting things filmed professionally.
-That would have to be absorbed into something, I don’t know what that something would be, because we can’t you can’t necessarily sell that five, ten, fifteen minute opera online for however much it’s going to cost to make.
-And so it’s got to be treated as a form of promotion, but I do believe it is necessary.
+That would have to be absorbed into something, I don’t know what that something would be, because you can’t necessarily sell that fifteen minute opera online for however much it cost to make.
+So it has to be treated as a form of promotion, but I do believe it is necessary.

 I also think there are other ways that we can lighten the mood of operas.
 I remember being shushed and I know that friends of mine have been shushed while at the opera when something funny actually happens.
 Why can’t we laugh?
 That’s just a bit ridiculous!